Pranshu321/Astrum/README.md

 ## The motivation:

 With the rapid change in climate and increasing global warming , quick response to a disaster saves a lot of lives.
 According to a report, climate change-induced natural disasters killed almost 3,000 people and 70,000 livestock, and destroyed around 4.1 lakh houses just this year alone.
 They also affected 18 lakh hectares of crop area — about 1% of the total cropped area in India .
 We studied that results can be a little worse off if we plan and manage effectively during a crisis.

-Hence we came up we an idea to build a Post and pre disaster management system.
+The motivation for the Astrum project stems from the realization that current post-disaster management systems are often fragmented and inefficient.
+In the aftermath of a disaster, the ability to quickly and effectively collect, analyze, and disseminate critical information is essential for the safety and well-being of affected communities.
+However, the lack of a centralized platform for data management and communication can lead to confusion, duplication of efforts, and wasted resources.

+Astrum aims to address these issues by providing a comprehensive and customizable platform for post-disaster management.
+The platform includes a web-based interface for data input and visualization, as well as a set of tools for data analysis and decision-making.
+It also includes a **mobile application [(PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)** that allows users to report incidents and request assistance in real-time.

+The Astrum project is driven by the belief that by making post-disaster management more efficient and effective, we can better serve the needs of affected communities and aid organizations.
+We hope that by providing this open-source platform, we can help save lives and improve recovery efforts in the aftermath of disasters.

 <!-- <img
   src=""